carlotta94c/Analyze-and-generate-images-with-cognitive-services/README.md

 # Analyze and generate images with Cognitive Services
-This repository contains the demo material for the Microsoft Reactor session "The CEMA AI Show - Cognitive Services".
+This repository contains the demo material for the Microsoft Reactor session *"The CEMA AI Show - Cognitive Services"*.

 ### Empower your app with Computer Vision
 Do you know how AI can see the world around us?
 Do you know how AI can generate a picture of a seaside landscape in a photorealistic style?
 In this session, we are going to demystify computer vision and image generation to show you how you can embed them into your applications using Azure services.